pilibaba/doc-site/source/install-pilibaba-in-opencart2.md

 ![](http://api.pilibaba.com/doc/img/opencart/step2.png)

-##Step 4 Create your Pilibaba account at Pilibaba registration page.
+## Step 4 Create your Pilibaba account at Pilibaba registration page.

 You need to

-1. Use a email address as your login ID
+1. Use an email address as your login ID

 2. Set your account login Password